thielicious/aLoad/README.md

 # aLoad

-Automatically loads PHP classes from a given path based on a modular separator.
+Automatically loads PHP files from a given path based on a modular separator.

 ---
 <br>

 ## INTRODUCTION

-aLoad ('a' abbr. for **auto**) is a flexible auto class loader primarily based on a modular separator.
+aLoad ('a' abbr. for **auto**) is a flexible auto file loader primarily based on a modular separator.
 <br>
 <br>